 GoPro Hero5 Black

-Still the manufacturer to beat, GoPro's latest dinky contender, the Hero5 Black, is the one we called "the best action camera ever made".
-So it's going to be hard to beat.
+GoPro's latest dinky contender, the Hero5 Black, is the one we called "the best action camera ever made."
+So yeah, it's still the manufacturer to beat.

 The Hero5 builds on an already-solid foundation, bringing integrated GPS and video stabilisation (which we tested by strapping the camera to a dog) to an impressive 4K offering.
 The 5 also adds a 2-inch touchscreen to the back of the device, and it's easy to use with the camera no longer needing an external waterproof housing.
 It'd be nice if the battery was a little better, but it's a small niggle in an otherwise stellar action cam.